Ivy-Apps/ivy-wallet/README.md

 - Challenging the status quo.
 - Technical excellence and **eliminating complexity at any cost**.

+> We're always open to new ideas and proposals!
+Have an idea? 💡 Join our [Telegram community](https://t.me/+ETavgioAvWg4NThk) or [submit us a PR](https://github.com/Ivy-Apps/ivy-wallet/blob/main/CONTRIBUTING.md) - we appreacite both!

 ## Community
 Be the change!
 Join our [Telegram community](https://t.me/+ETavgioAvWg4NThk), star our GitHub repo [![GitHub Repo stars](https://img.shields.io/github/stars/Ivy-Apps/ivy-wallet?style=social)](https://github.com/Ivy-Apps/ivy-wallet/stargazers), and